The Intentional Frame

 “I still feel overwhelmed by how busy Amsterdam is, but Jacob taught me to see the city as a series of pre-built stages and scenes, like a movie set.
 By establishing my 'anchor' first, everything was easier.
 I’m working on being an active narrator.” —Sara K.

 VI.
-The Editorial Diagnostic:
+The Final Review:

 Your Questions,